smysnk/gulp-rev-all/README.md

 ```

 ### .versionFile()
-Returns a transform function that will filter any existing files going through the pipe and emit a new version file.
+Returns a transform function that will filter out any existing files going through the pipe and will emit a new version file.
+Must be called after `.revision()`.

 ```js
 var gulp = require('gulp');